tolarewaju3/eda-servicenow/README.md

 ## Setup ServiceNow Envrionment

 We'll use ServiceNow as our incident management system for password request tickets.
-If you already have a ServiceNow instance in your environment, feel free to skip this step.
+If you already have a ServiceNow instance in your environment, you can skip to the business rule step.

 **First, sign up for a ServiceNow developer account.** Navigate to [developer.servicenow.com](https://developer.servicenow.com) and select `Sign Up and Start Building`.